alvinoalvin/lifelong-learning/README.md

 ### Running the project

-2. Build the project on both client and server side(root dir).
-You'll need a second terminal for this
+2. Build the project in the client directory.
    ```
    npm run build
    ```
-3. Run the project on both client and server side
+3. Run the project on both client and server side.
+You'll need a second terminal for this
    ```
    npm run start
    ```